 Although you may not know the ins and outs of SEO, you have likely at least heard the term before.
-Even your grandmother who stops by the Internet no more than once a year has heard of it.

 Businesses understand the importance of SEO.
 In fact, it has been said (and said often!) that search engine traffic can mean the difference between a business that grows and one that fails entirely.

 Think of it this way.
 If you were given an opportunity to have your lemonade stand all over the front page of the newspaper, wouldn’t you take it?
 And not only that, but a front cover that is specifically designed for and distributed to those who love lemonade – not the kind of people who are ambivalent about it or find it too sour.

 Savvy business people wouldn’t want their lemonade stand to remain at the back of the newspaper where no one would ever see it.
 They want it proudly on display.

 That’s exactly what SEO, short for search engine optimization, can do for you.
 It is the process of applying various techniques so that your web pages are at the top of search engine results when people search for things on the Internet; they will be directly on the top page and have the highest chance of generating traffic for you.